 If your child doesn’t tolerate a certain step, they remain on the step before and include these foods in their diet until a date is arranged to try again.

-Here are my top 10 recipes for each stage of weaning:
+Here are my top 10 dairy free baby food recipes for each stage of weaning:

-Baby’s 1st Birthday Cake (Made with plant milk)
+Baby’s 1st Birthday Cake (made with dairy free milk)

 Frequently asked questions